Running RF Swift

 Available Commands:

-bindings Manage bindings
+bindings Manage devices and volumes bindings

 commit Commit a container